The grade for the course will be determined by use of the following three assessment categories:

-Hints and final answers (but not intermediate work) will also be posted on the third floor of Carver Hall at least one week in advance.
+Hints and final answers (but not intermediate work) will also be posted on the third floor of Carver Hall across from the elevators at least one week in advance.
 Discussion of the problems with other people, including the instructors and recitation leaders, is allowed and even encouraged.

 All quizzes will last for 15 minutes, are closed book, closed notes, and no calculator is allowed.

 There will be fourteen online homework assignments.
-Homework assignments will be due on Saturdays before midnight beginning the second week, up to and including dead week.
-Homework problems may be attempted as often as desired and the four lowest homework scores will be dropped.
+Homework assignments will be due on Sundays before midnight beginning the second week, up to and including dead week.
+Homework problems may be attempted as often as desired (e.g., press 'similar question') and the four lowest homework scores will be dropped.
 There will be no makeup homeworks available (including for computer issues or homework attempted past midnight).

-Any occurrence of cheating will be reported to the appropriate school authorities.
+Any occurrence of cheating can be reported to the appropriate school authorities.
 Cheating can result in a failing grade on the quiz, exam, and/or class.